MicrosoftDocs/power-platform/power-platform/admin/about-powerapps-perapp.md

 The following release plan topic announces the availability of this feature: [New licensing options for Power Automate standalone paid plans](https://docs.microsoft.com/power-platform-release-plan/2019wave2/power-automate/new-licensing-options-power-automate-standalone-paid-plans).

 > [!IMPORTANT]
 > Although, Power Apps per app plans appear in the [Microsoft 365 admin center](https://admin.microsoft.com), you shouldn't attempt to assign them to users there.
-Power Apps per app plans must be allocated to an environment (and not to users) by an admin in the [Power Platform Admin center](https://admin.powerplatform.microsoft.com).
+Power Apps per app plans must be allocated to an environment (and not to users) by an admin in the [Power Platform admin center](https://admin.powerplatform.microsoft.com).
 >
 > After per app plans are allocated to an environment, they are assigned when apps are shared with users in the environment.
 >